pelias/documentation/place.md

 https://search.mapzen.com/v1/place?api_key=search-XXXXXXX&ids=osm:venue:5013364

-*** From Rhonda -- what are some examples of when you would use a /place search?
-When would you have this info and need to get the details?
-What would you do with it.***

 ## Search for multiple places in a query

 To search for more than one `/place` in a request, join multiple values together and separate them with a comma.
 For example, this /place query looks up the Eiffel Tower in OSM and `30 West 26th St, New York, NY` in OpenAddresses: